-Harper’s contract was tied for the longest in MLB history before Tatis' reported extension, and it’s the most money and years given to any free agent in North American professional sports history.
-He has slugged .518 and clubbed 48 homers across his first two years with the Phillies, though the club is still looking to return to the postseason.
+Harper’s contract was tied for the longest in MLB history before Tatis' extension, and it’s the most money and years given to any free agent in North American professional sports history.
+He has slugged .556 and clubbed 83 homers across his first three years with the Phillies, though the club is still looking to return to the postseason.
 Harper's deal shattered Phillies records for free-agent contracts -- the team’s prior longest FA deal was six years (Jim Thome), and the highest total value they’d given a free agent was $120 million (Cliff Lee).

 Mike Trout, OF, Angels: 10 years, $360 million (2021-30)

 Trout was set to become a free agent after the 2020 season, but his extension was added to the two years and $66.5 million that were still remaining on the six-year contract he signed in '14.
 As a result, some view his new contract as a 12-year, $426.5 million pact.
 Even if the existing money isn’t included, Trout's $360 million extension was the richest deal in North American professional sports history at the time he signed.

 Manny Machado, 3B, Padres: 10 years, $300 million (2019-28)

 Machado set the record for the largest free-agent contract in sports history with his 10-year, $300 million deal -- which Harper broke just weeks later.
 Prior to Machado’s deal, the Padres had given out just one $100 million contract in franchise history -- $144 million to Eric Hosmer entering the 2018 season.

 Giancarlo Stanton, OF, Marlins: 13 years, $325 million (2015-27)